Sarah-Bue/knit-space/README.md

 #### Pre-existing Posts

-In order to create a realisitc, emmersive feeling for new users, a total of 30 blog posts have been created and uploaded into the database as a .json file.
-These posts were created with six different user personas in mind and were given various created_on dates to give the appearance of a well established blog.
-Posts were originally supposed to be diplayed by their last_modified rather than their created_on date, but frequent testing and updates throughout the process meant that these dates were much closer together than originally anticipated.
-In order to maintain the feeling of a pre-existing blog, the decision was made to order posts by their created_om date instead.
+In order to create a realistic, immersive feeling for new users, a total of 30 blog posts have been designed and uploaded into the database as a .json file.
+These posts were created with six user personas in mind and were given various created_on dates to make a well-established blog appear.
+Posts were initially supposed to be displayed by their last_modified rather than their created_on date.
+However, frequent testing and updates throughout the process meant that these dates were much closer together than initially anticipated.
+To maintain the feeling of a pre-existing blog, the decision was made to order posts by their created_on date instead.

 [Back to top ⇧](#knitspace)